sayzlim/sayzlim.github.io/source/_posts/2011-01-13-safari-neue-tabs-mod.md

 Safari Neue Tabs: [Download](http://d.pr/NJpN "Safari Neue Tabs")

+> %update%
-**Update 2013-10-12**: The mod doesn’t work in the latest Safari.
+> **Update 2013-10-12**: The mod doesn’t work in the latest Safari.
 But you can give it a try, the author might update it to ensure the compability with the latest Safari.
 The site is no longer available.
 But you still can download the mod from the link above.

 [^1]: Visit Koshic’s site and take a look at his impressive works.
 It is made in HTML 5, so Safari 5 might have a slow problem to render it.